SQream/sqream_docs/reference/sql/sql_statements/dml_commands/update.rst

    * - ``column_name``
      - Specifies the column containing the data to be updated.
    * - ``additional_table_name``
-     - Specifies the column containing the data to be updated.
+     - Additional tables used in the WHERE condition for performing complex joins.
    * - ``condition``
      - Specifies the condition for updating the data.

-.. note:: A single table can appear **both** as a ``DELETE`` target *and* as a ``FROM`` table.
-This can be useful for deleting data based on self-join conditions.
-A ``SET`` clause can contain columns from tables specified in a ``FROM`` clause.
-For example, using the join ``WHERE`` condition updates rows in the target tables with the values of one of the matching rows.

-.. note:: Similar to a ``DELETE`` statement, an ``UPDATE`` statement may leave some uncleaned data behind, which requires a clean-up operation.
+.. note:: Similar to a DELETE statement, an UPDATE statement may leave some uncleaned data behind, which requires a cleanup operation.

 Examples
 ===========